auivanau/auivanau.github.io/_posts/2025-05-12-determining-mvp-and-short-term-prototype.md

 date: 2025-05-12
 categories: planning phantom mvp
 ---

-After diving deep into materials, market surveys, and printer specs, it became clear that my original vision— a multi-material skull with sinuses and PETG eyes—was powerful but ambitious.
-With rotations in General Surgery behind me and my time limited, I needed an MVP I could reliably finish in weeks, not months.
+After juggling rotations in General Surgery and deep dives into materials research, market surveys, and printer specs, it became clear that my original vision—a multi-material skull with sinuses and PETG eyes—was too ambitious for the short term.
+I needed a streamlined MVP I could complete in weeks, not months.
 ---

 ## 🎯 Pivot to a Short-Term Goal